Building Control and Building Regulations

 What is Building Control?

-The Building Control process is a legal requirement that exists to ensure your new home or extension is safe, well-built and energy efficient, meeting the standards set for today’s homes, in accordance with Building Regulations.
+The Building Control process is a legal requirement that exists to ensure that your new home or extension is safe, well-built and energy efficient.
 It is there to safeguard your home and those of your neighbours.

 What are Building Regulations?